- Learn about Microsoft Teams

 How do I present a PowerPoint slideshow in a Teams meeting?

-Watch this video (for Marquette users only) to see methods for sharing your PowerPoint in a Teams meeting.
+See methods for sharing your PowerPoint and other content in a Teams meeting.

 I'm an instructor.
 How do combined D2L course sites affect Teams site requests?